NAIL POLISH COSMETIC INFORMATION

 39942

-Chemicals linked to cancer are found in food, water, and several other common items.
-Yet, no area of consumer items is susceptible to less government management than cosmetics and other personal products, including NAIL POLISH.
-While most of the contaminants and chemicals in cosmetics likely present little risk, being exposed to some is linked to significant health concerns, including cancer.
+Chemicals and contaminants linked to cancer are found in food, water, and lots of other everyday items.
+However, no kind of consumer items is susceptible to less government oversight than cosmetics, including NAIL POLISH.
+While most of the contaminants and chemicals in cosmetics most likely present very little risk, exposure to a few is linked to serious health conditions, such as cancer.